-We developed partnerships with our Fruit and Vegetables suppliers, seeking to reduce the environmental impacts associated with the sale of such products.
+Jerónimo Martins developed partnerships with its Fruit and Vegetables suppliers, seeking to reduce the environmental impacts associated with the sale of such products.
 An example is the case of mango production in Spain or Senegal.
 These partnerships have production characteristics similar to those of the mangoes produced in Brazil, but has allowed the distance travelled to be reduced by more than 5,000 km and to substitute air by sea or road transport, leading to a significant reduction in CO_2 emissions.
 This partnership also ensures, in stores, a product of higher quality, since the reduction in distance makes it possible to harvest the mango when it is more mature.
 In 2017 it sold over 47 thousand kilograms of mangoes sourced from these countries.

-Our strategy for supplying certain strategic products, through our own production at our company Jerónimo Martins Agro-Alimentar, also means we have greater operational control over the process, in the reduction of the distances travelled by the products, and subsequent carbon emissions, and in the delivery lead time to the store, thereby contributing towards greater product quality.
+The Group's strategy for supplying certain strategic products, through its own production at its company Jerónimo Martins Agro-Alimentar, also means it has greater operational control over the process, in the reduction of the distances travelled by the products, and subsequent carbon emissions, and in the delivery lead time to the store, thereby contributing towards greater product quality.
 Such is the case of Angus beef and the production of sea-bass and gilt-head bream through aquaculture, which are varieties traditionally produced outside Portugal.
-In 2017, we secured the supply of over 350 tonnes of Angus beef and 1,330 kg of sea-bass.
-We aim to progressively increase these quantities
+In 2017, the Group secured the supply of over 350 tonnes of Angus beef and 1,330 kg of sea-bass.
+It aims to progressively increase these quantities.